 The Organization accounts for contributions in accordance with FASB ASC 958-605, Not-for-Profit Entities - Revenue Recognition.
 In accordance with FASB ASC 958-605, contributions received are recorded as contributions without donor restrictions or contributions with donor restrictions depending on the existence and/or nature of any donor restrictions.
-All donor-restricted support is reported as an increase in net assets with donor restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities and change in net assets as net assets released from restrictions.
+All donor-restricted support is reported as an increase in net assets with donor restrictions depending on the nature of the restriction.
+When a restriction expires (that is, when a stipulated time restriction ends or purpose restriction is accomplished), net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statement of activities and change in net assets as net assets released from restrictions.